knowledge | 6 August 2020 |

 - the company directors can, where they deem it necessary to do so in order to comply with public health guidance, cancel, change venue or change the means of holding the general meeting or may cancel such meeting due to exceptional and unexpected circumstances;

-- notwithstanding anything in the company’s constitution, each member and proxy who participates in a general meeting by electronic means will be counted in the quorum; and
+- notwithstanding anything in the company’s constitution, each member and proxy who participates in a general meeting by electronic means will be counted in the quorum.

-- that directors may withdraw a resolution to approve a dividend or propose an amendment to that resolution to provide for a dividend less than originally recommended, due to the actual or perceived consequences of Covid-19 on the affairs of the company.
-The provision is quite limited as all the members must agree to the directors’ action for it to be effective.
+The Act provides that directors may withdraw a resolution to approve a dividend or propose an amendment to that resolution to provide for a dividend less than originally recommended, due to the actual or perceived consequences of Covid-19 on the affairs of the company.
+The provision appears to be quite limited in practice because it requires that all the members must agree to the directors’ action for it to be effective.